anxdpanic/plugin.video.twitch/README.md

 1. Go to __Settings - Login - Get OAuth token__ and visit the url you are prompted with
    _The prompted url is case-sensitive, if your skin's text is all UPPERCASE you will need to switch to Estuary/Confluence to see the proper url_
-2. Login/Sign-up and Authorize Twitch on Kodi
+2. Login/Sign-up and Authorize TTV on Kodi
 3. Input your new OAuth token in __Settings - Login__

 FAQ